 Other types of headaches:

-Rarely, a headache may be a sign of a more serious cause, such as:
+In rare cases, a headache can be a sign of something more serious, such as:

 When migraine symptoms begin: